 PLEASE DO NOT ATTEMPT TO CARE FOR WILDLIFE AT YOUR HOME

-Wild animals have unique nutritional, feeding, care and rehabilitational requirements.
-To ensure their best chance for survival and humane care please seek help from a qualified rehabilitator.
+Wild animals have unique nutritional, feeding, care and rehabilitation requirements.
+To ensure their best chance for survival once released into the wild and humane care please seek help from a qualified licensed wildlife rehabilitator.

 Furthermore, removing or “capturing” wildlife from the wild and keeping it in captivity without a permit is against the law.
 It is considered a Class A misdemeanor, punishable by up to one year in jail and a $6,250 fine.
 Learn more at ODFW Wildlife website.